Kxnrl/NeptuniaCSGO/README.md

 2. Extract the Pack on your local hard drive and move the contents to your game folder and server folder, making sure you merge with the addons and models and materials folder.
 3. Load any maps and make sure the plugin is function correctly.
 4. If you want to use neptunia sword, you need install FPVMI (https://github.com/Franc1sco/First-Person-View-Models-Interface)
+5. If you want to run without sourcemod, you can use .kv file, take /maps/de_dust2.kv as example. (mapname.kv)

 ## Model List